antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 :::note Note

-If this is the very first time that you develop a Java program in IntelliJ IDEA, you may need to [define an SDK](https://www.jetbrains.com/help/idea/sdk.html#define-sdk) before you proceed with finding problems.
+If this is the first time that you develop a Java program in IntelliJ IDEA, you may need to [define an SDK](https://www.jetbrains.com/help/idea/sdk.html#define-sdk) before you proceed with finding problems.

 :::